Bad Amazon book reviews are infuriating, annoying, and often absurd. They are unfair, depressing, and disheartening.

 When you receive a review like this, you should be very pleased.

-Even if it is not glowing, you at least know that the reviewer read the book and is giving an open and honest opinion.
-From that, potential readers can make a buying judgment.
+Even if it is not a glowing review, you at least know that the reviewer read the book and is giving an open and honest opinion.

 A customer review is different